In brief

 A lot of the current earthy look in polymer clay comes from mixing complementary colors in small amounts.
 Adding a tiny speck of green to red can push a mix toward terracotta.
 A touch of purple can mute yellow toward mustard.
 A bit of brown can pull green toward sage.
 These desaturated tones often read more deliberate than saturated package colors used straight.

-We've tested these mixes using Sculpey Premo, but clay line, pigment load, thickness, and cure can all shift the result.
-If you adapt them for Soufflé or Fimo, confirm the final color with baked swatch chips before you mix a production batch.
+These mixes are written around Sculpey Premo, but clay line, pigment load, thickness, and cure can all shift the result.
+If you adapt them for Soufflé or FIMO, confirm the final color with baked swatch chips before you mix a production batch.
 We use "parts" so you can scale the recipes up or down.

 | Color | Base | Recipe (Parts) | Mood / Use |